Kholeka98/Kholeka_Sibiya_Portfolio/README.md

 - What relationship exists between price and product quantity sold?
 - Which product category generates the highest revenue?

-The tool used is Python and the dataset is from www.kaggle.com

 [Project 2:Machine Learning: Finding Optimal Model and Hyperparameters](https://github.com/Kholeka98/Machine-learning)